borisdj/EFCore.BulkExtensions/README.md

     transaction.Commit();
 }

-// Option 2 using Graph (only for SQL Server)
+// Option 2 using Graph (only for SQL Server and only for simple relationship parent-child)
 // - all entities in relationship with main ones in list are BulkInsertUpdated context.BulkInsert(entities, b => b.IncludeGraph = true);